integr8ly/tutorial-web-app/README.md

 # Running the tests

-Tests are implemented using Jest and Enzyme.
+Tests are implemented using Jest, Enzyme, and Stylelint.
 Run them with:

 ```
 yarn test